Journyx API tutorial

 This extension provides a simple format where you can type out structured HTTP requests and execute them to see the results.
 Give the file a name like "API Experiments.http" and start editing the file.

-It's important to separate multiple requests with a line that has ###
+It's important to separate multiple requests with a line that has ### as shown

 in the screenshot below.
 This is how the REST Client extension knows where one